jediknight813/To-Do-Website/README.md

-A to-do website for the oden project.
+A to-do website for the odin project.

 a link to the website: https://jediknight813.github.io/To-Do-Website/